kctduho/AuthorAID-Climate-Science-Club/README.md

-# AuthorAID-Climate-Science-Hub
+# AuthorAID-Climate-Science-Club
-This will be the page for research and policy discussions under the AuthorAID Climate Science Hub.
+This will be the page for research and policy discussions under the AuthorAID Climate Science Club.